Perspective | She’s been growing her hair for 17 years. On Thursday, she’ll cut it off for charity.

 The two met last year when Riya, 19, took up squash during a gap year after graduating from Marshall High in Falls Church.
 Her instructor at McLean Racquet & Health Club was Zahab, 30, a professional player from Karachi, Pakistan.

-Riya soon learned that Zahab was distinctive for two reasons: Not only is she an athlete from a part of the world that doesn’t always prize female competitors, she has really, really (really) long hair.
+Riya soon learned that Zahab was distinctive for two reasons: Not only is she an athlete from a part of the world that doesn’t always prize female competitors, but she also has really, really (really) long hair.
 It doesn’t look it when it’s piled in a bun atop Zahab’s head.
-But when she lets it down, the shiny, black waterfall reaches to the floor.
+But when she lets it down, the shiny black waterfall reaches to the floor.

 Zahab was 13, her hair halfway down her back, when her father, Mustafa Kamal Khan, suggested she never cut it.
-Long hair would make her stand out, he said, maybe earn her a Guinness World Record.
+Long hair would make her stand out, he said, and maybe earn her a Guinness World Record.

 “I told her, ‘Keep it longer, someday you’ll see,’ ” said Mustafa, who had driven down from Connecticut, where he runs a cigar company.